 This document provides instructions for configuring customer-managed encryption keys (CMEK) for logs stored in log buckets.
 This document also describes how to manage those keys, and limitations associated with using CMEK.

-You can configure CMEK as a default resource setting for Logging.
-When configured, all new log buckets are encrypted with a customer-managed key.
+You can configure CMEK as a default resource setting for an organization or a folder.
+When configured, Cloud Logging ensures that all new log buckets in the organization or folder are encrypted with a customer-managed key.
 If you don't supply a key when you create the log bucket, then the default key is used.
 For more information, see Configure CMEK for Cloud Logging.

 By default, Cloud Logging encrypts customer content stored at rest.
-Data ingested by Logging is encrypted using key-encryption keys, a process known as envelope encryption.
+Data stored in log buckets by Logging is encrypted using key-encryption keys, a process known as envelope encryption.
 Access to your logging data requires access to those key-encryption keys, which Google manages for you without any actions on your part.

 Your organization might have regulatory, compliance-related, or advanced encryption requirements that our default encryption at rest doesn't provide.
 To meet your organization's requirements, instead of Google managing the encryption keys that protect your data, you can manage your keys.